 San Miguel de Cozumel is the busier, central “city” area of the Island, and the downtown portion it is familiarly known as “Centro.”

-Centro radiates out from the Benito Juárez Park, San Miguel’s central plaza – right across Melgar Avenue from the ferry terminal.
+Centro radiates out from the Benito Juárez Park, San Miguel’s central plaza – right across Melgar Avenue from the mainland passenger ferry terminal.

-Ths central plaza is also home to the famous Clock Tower – one of the town’s primary landmarks and meeting spots – along with dancing water fountains, and the (now obligatory) Cozumel sign for photo ops.
+The central plaza is also home to the famous Clock Tower – one of the town’s primary landmarks and meeting spots – along with dancing water fountains, and the (now ubiquitous) Cozumel sign for photo ops.

 Centro is likely where you’ll also find the greatest variety of Airbnb rooms or homes for rent, as well as a variety of delightful boutique hotels, villas, and guesthouses.